 My budget looks pretty different compared to what it was even a year or so ago.
 The budget we were using when we paid off $26,000 in 11 months is not the same as the budget we are using now.

 This is because our goals have changed.
-Paying off debt is still very much a priority for us, however, we only have about $10,000 left to go.
-It is not the only focus anymore. but we are also focusing on doing more as a couple, as a family, and setting aside money for specific things.
+Debt is not the focus anymore.
+In this season of life, we are focused on doing more as a couple, as a family, and setting aside money for specific things.

 Before changing up our budget, we wanted to pay off that $26,000 as quickly as possible so any money that would normally be budgeted for clothing and such was put toward our debt instead.
 If something came up in the categories that we are now budgeting for, we would just take care of it.